Dr Kate Du Toit, Counselling Psychologist, CPsychol, HCPC reg, St Pauls EC1A

 I have several years of experience working with different client groups across a wide range of settings (NHS, private and charity sectors) including primary, secondary, inpatient and forensic services.
 My experience therefore involves working with varying levels of human distress that have included both short and long-term therapeutic interventions.

-I pay particular attention to the intricate ways in which our relationship with ourselves, with others, and with the world around us, impacts how we feel about ourselves and subsequently also how we engage with our own problems in living.
-The focus of our work is holistic in nature, taking into consideration your past experiences, your present situation and your future ambitions, in order to connect with important questions about what is meaningful to you and how you wish to live.
+I take a relational stance towards my therapeutic work which means that I pay particular attention to the intricate ways in which the relationship with ourselves, with others, and with the world around us, impacts how we engage with problems in living and life in general.
+The focus of our work is holistic in nature, taking into consideration your past experiences, your present situation and your future ambitions, in order to connect with important existential questions about what is meaningful to you and how you wish to live.

 How can therapy help?